EO-DataHub/eodhp-guide/Auth.md

 ### Accessing Workspace

 Access to workspace contents can be managed both via a browser with a session cookie and through an API token as described in the API Tokens section.
+Note that the session cookie for workspaces is different from the cookie used for platform authentication.

 Preflighted API requests are also supported.
 Unauthenticated requests will be redirected to Keycloak to sign in.
 Users may only access files in their own workspace or workspace groups that they are members of.

 An example request for accessing a workspace file is as follows: